liam-powers/liam-powers/README.md

 # Liam Powers

 ## About Me
-* I like people, software, bass, video games, and the pursuit of optimal stimulus to fatigue ratio.
+* I like people, software, bass, video games, and the gym.
 * Currently pursuing a Bachelor's in Computer Science @ Northwestern University.
 * Searching for a 2024 Summer Internship.